 Aid agencies have a duty of care to respond to incidents of sexual violence against their staff.
 Sexual violence in all its forms violates human rights.
 Incidents of this kind are deeply distressing for the survivor, their family, their colleagues and the whole aid community.
 Sexual violence incidents also have the potential to leave survivors with lifelong physical and mental health problems.

-This guide is aimed at anyone with a responsibility for staff care, safety and security, as well as anyone involved in processes aimed at preventing or responding to incidents of sexual violence against staff, such as security focal points, HR staff, project and programmes staff, and first responders to incidents of sexual violence within an aid organisation.
+This guide is aimed at anyone with a responsibility for staff care, safety and security.
+It is also designed for anyone involved in processes aimed at preventing or responding to incidents of sexual violence against staff.
+This can include security focal points, HR staff, project and programmes staff, and first responders to incidents of sexual violence within an aid organisation.

 Tool 1: Scenarios for senior leadership